KwatMDPhD/Note/README.md

 Less is more.

-Trim continuously; when in doubt, delete.
+Trim continuously, when in doubt, delete.

-Every adversity, carries with it the seed of equal or greater advantage.
+Every adversity carries the seed of equal or greater advantage.

 If this were easy, what would it look like?